Environmental Assessment Practitioners provided with extension in which to register with EAPASA – but EAPs strongly encouraged to register in interim

 The amendment extends the period in which all environmental impact assessment practitioners (EAPs) must register with the Environmental Assessment Practitioner Association of South Africa (EAPASA) which is the appointed authority.
 EAPs must now register with EAPASA before 8 February 2022.

-However, the Minister strongly ecouraged all EAPs to submit registration with EAPASA before this date.
+However, the Minister strongly encouraged all EAPs to register with EAPASA before this date.